emhedlin/bim_2020/README.md

   <img width="950" src="https://github.com/emhedlin/bim_2020/blob/master/documents/territory_issue.jpg">
 </p>

 * based on work done in rankin, it's clear that adults sometimes breed around a central location.
 This results in spatial variation in nest site locations from year to year, and in many cases, such groups of nest sites can be considered as belonging to a single territory.
-Establishing hard boundaries that define these territories comes with assumptions however, and it may be best to explore nest site spatial dynamics among marked birds before accepting the assumptions.
+Establishing hard boundaries that define these territories comes with assumptions however, and it may be best to explore nest site spatial dynamics among marked birds before accepting these assumptions.
 * Maybe there's a better way than using territories.
 Maybe we define a grid, and use state space count models to investigate variation in nest site densities in each cell per year.
-That sounds like a better idea actually.

 ### October 10
 * noticed that the report says territories were calculated using 1km tree cutoffs.
 Had to recalculate territories.